Free indirect speech

 Free indirect speech is the literary technique of writing a character's first-person thoughts in the voice of the third-person narrator.
 It is a style using aspects of third-person narration conjoined with the essence of first-person direct speech.
 The technique is also referred to as free indirect discourse, free indirect style, or, in French, discours indirect libre.

 Free indirect speech has been described as a "technique of presenting a character's voice partly mediated by the voice of the author", with their voices effectively merged.
 Or, reversing the emphasis: "... the character speaks through the voice of the narrator", with their voices effectively merged.
 It has also been described as "the illusion by which third-person narrative comes to express ... the intimate subjectivity of fictional characters."
 The distinguisher term "free" in the phrase indicates the technique whereby the author—instead of being fixed with the narrator or with just one character—may "roam from viewpoint to viewpoint" among several different characters.
 Free indirect discourse differs from indirect discourse in not announcing what it is doing.
 Indirect discourse: "He feared that he would be late for the party."
 Free indirect discourse: "He rummaged through his closet, desperately looking for something suitable to wear.
 He would be late for the party."

-Goethe and Jane Austen were the first novelists to use this style consistently, according to British philologist Roy Pascal, and 19th-century French novelist Gustave Flaubert was the first to be aware of it as a style.
+Goethe and Jane Austen were the first novelists to use this style consistently, according to British philologist Roy Pascal, and 19th-century French novelist Gustave Flaubert shows "sustained exploitation of free indirect discourse" in Madame Bovary, according to Roger Clark.

 Distinguishing marks of free indirect speech

 Free indirect discourse can be described as a "technique of presenting a character's voice partly mediated by the voice of the author".
 In the words of the French narrative theorist Gérard Genette, "the narrator takes on the speech of the character, or, if one prefers, the character speaks through the voice of the narrator, and the two instances then are merged".
 Randall Stevenson suggests that the term free indirect discourse "is perhaps best reserved for instances where words have actually been spoken aloud"; and those cases "where a character's voice is probably the silent inward one of thought" is better described as free indirect style.